IanMcshoe/can-of-books-frontend/README.md

 1. Name of feature: Initial setup and connection to back-end DB.
    Estimate of time needed to complete: 1 hour
-   Start time: 14:00
+   Start time: 14:45
-   Finish time:
+   Finish time: 17:15
-   Actual time needed to complete:
+   Actual time needed to complete: 2.5 hours

 ## Credit and Collaborations